hamusuke0323/TwitterForMCFabric/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+# Twitter For MC
+Description is in preparation...

+This mod includes the work that is distributed in the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) and [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).